Year 5 Team: Mr J McCabe (Class Teacher)

 Reminders:

--Year 5 PE lessons will take place on Wednesdays and Thursdays each week for this half term.
+-Year 5 PE lessons will take place on Tuesdays and Thursdays each week for this half term.
 Please ensure that your child attends school in their full PE kit on these days.

 -Please also note that homework has been uploaded as usual to Mirodo as it will be each Friday throughout this term.
 As previously, the homework will be set each Friday and should be completed on or before the following Wednesday.